Bilingual Resume (Examples, Tips, Templates)

 - Two different attachments of the same resume, one in each language.

-- The same resume, first in the dominant business language and second in the other language.
+- A two-page resume, the first in the dominant business language and the second in the other language.

 The immediate win is that your bilingual resume will stand out from the monolingual resumes (even if the other candidates are also bilingual), and your skill with both of your languages will be evident immediately.